 - Set your aperture between f/6.0 and f/9.0

 - Attach your ND filter

-- Play around with shutter speed.
-This will be a trial and error approach.
+- Play around with the shutter speed.
+This will be a trial-and-error approach.

 Things to Consider: